Sexual Assault Policy

 Reporting and Response

 Victims of sexual assault are strongly encouraged to tell someone about the incident and to seek medical attention.
-A UI&U student, faculty or staff member, or visitor reporting a sexual assault has several options—there is no single plan of action.
+A Union Institute & University student, faculty or staff member, or visitor reporting a sexual assault has several options—there is no single plan of action.
 Options include any/all of the following:

 - Discussing the assault with friend, counselor, etc.